-My enthusiasm for my food earned me a tour of the open kitchen and the rooftop garden, where servers pluck flowers or clip herbs for dishes like the citrus gelee with edible flowers pictured above.
-Chef also gave me a tour of his incredible chocolate cellar, where he shows off his favorite chocolate bars from around the world.
+My enthusiasm for my food earned me a tour of the open kitchen and the rooftop garden, where servers pluck flowers or clip herbs for dishes like the citrus gelée with edible flowers (pictured above).
+Chef also gave me a tour of his incredible chocolate cellar, where he shows off his favorite chocolate bars from around the world.http://centralrestaurante.c...

 - Phone:+51 1 2428515

 - Hours:Mon - Fri 1pm - 3:30pmMon - Thur 7:30pm - 11:30pmFri, Sat 7:30pm - 12am